-Patterns and functions are currently underrepresented in K-8 math standards.
-According to Common Core, functions begin in 8th grade.
+Patterns and functions are severely underrepresented in K-8 math textbooks.
+Many educators interpret the standards such that functions begin in 8th grade.
 8th graders learn “the vertical line test” and other tricks to tell the difference between functions and non-functions.

 One way to build this understanding is to start with patterns.
 A pattern such as ‘3, 6, 9, 12…’ can be thought of as ‘multiply by 3.’
 In fact, the times tables can be treated as functions.
 Take the 7’s times table.
 Input 2, and out comes 14.
 Input 6, and out comes 42.

 Treating mathematical operations as functions is incredibly useful.
 It helps students use algebraic reasoning to generalize arithmetic.
 Students who understand functions adjust much more easily to middle school math.
 Function understanding supports concepts such as variables, slope, and rates of change.Using Visual Models in Your Classroom

 Understanding the progressions is an important step in making visual models work in your classroom.
 The purpose of visual models is to make math easier to understand.
 But many textbooks make visual models more confusing than the concepts behind them.